-Much of the inspiration for the Northern Renaissance came from the Illuminated Manuscripts.
+Much of the inspiration for the Northern Renaissance came from the essay on tropical rainforest.
 As we saw earlier, these amazing works had achieved a great deal of realism and obsessive attention to detail.
 The artists of the North didn’t just paint details, they made them intricate, sharp, and clear.
 Often the details were imbued with meanings.
 Later in our discussion of this piece we will see that even the small carvings on the bench carried meaning and added to the story being told.

-The hidden meanings within this work are so extensive I’ve dedicated another post to their discussion, you can find it here.
+The hidden meanings within this work are so extensive I’ve dedicated another post to their discussion, https://www.kellybagdanov.com/essay-of-filipino-writers/.
 If you’d like to see art history videos that I’ve done you can check out my youtube channel here.

 E.H.
 Gombrich, The Story of Art.
 (New York, Phaidon Press, 2016)

 Hugh Honour and John Fleming, The Visual Arts: A History (Laurence King Pulishing Ltd., London, England 2018)